sjbutler/nominal/docs/nominal-language-v1.md

 Non-phrasal content may be specified using the keywords `cipher`, `type-acronym` and `abbreviation`.

 `cipher` is defined above. _Type acronyms_ are acronyms derived from type names, e.g `InputStream is` and `StringBuilder sb`.
 Nominal derives type acronyms when checking names.
 However our research found an additional type of type acronym where the type acronym is derived from the super class, for example `BufferedOutputStream os`.
 Nominal does not detect this kind of type acronym nor can it be specified in a rule.
 The necessary functionality is planned for a future version.
-Abbreviations are
+Abbreviations are defined in dictionaries in mdsc.

 ## Limitations and Future Directions